muggy8/improbable/from-me-to-me/zChsWMRx.md

 I knew that books of this design was normally made of animal hide but to use silk instead... this must have been an extremely important book.

-Unfortuantely, I had no idea how to read and flipping through, the book contianed nothing but written words so I gave up on trying to read it pretty quick and went to check out anther partially empty spot on the shelf.
+Unfortunately, I had no idea how to read and flipping through, the book contained nothing but written words so I gave up on trying to read it pretty quick and went to check out anther partially empty spot on the shelf.

 Here, I found 2 things.
 Something that looked like a rectangular metal tablet and a pair of rings made of something really shiny and reflective.